Vanilla-OS/apx/README.md

 ## Instructions for using Apx in other distributions

 Apx has been designed as a distro-agnostic tool, allowing it to work with any distribution.
-(Note: The Nix integration in Apx requires SystemD)

 ### Prerequisites